Information for Facilities Requesting Pet Visits

 - Availability of comprehensive continuing education available to handlers including topics such as working with Veterans and clients with Alzheimer’s

-- Team re-evaluations every two years to ensure the suitability of the animal as they mature
+- Team re-evaluations every two years to ensure the suitability of the team as the animal matures

 - Knowledge of stringent infection control protocols, including thorough grooming standards, required hand hygiene before and after any interaction and the exclusion of raw protein diets